-I was never a nap lover; in fact, I used to think that naps were only for older adults because the only people I saw taking “siestas” in my family were my grandmothers.
-But I was wrong; naps can improve alertness, reduce stress, and boost immune response regardless of your age.
-In addition, taking a short nap can boost your energy in the second half of the day, especially if you had a stormy night sleep or a very stressful morning at work; Napping will help you perform and feel better.
+I was never a nap lover; I used to think that naps were only for older adults because my grandmothers were the only people I saw taking “siestas” in my family.
+But I was wrong; naps can improve alertness, reduce stress, and boost immune response regardless of age.
+In addition, taking a short nap can boost your energy in the second half of the day, especially if you had a stormy night’s sleep or a very stressful morning at work; Napping will help you perform and feel better.

 How to take a nap?

 Timing is crucial; A long nap or a nap taken too late in the day may adversely affect the length and quality of nighttime sleep.
 For most people, a good time is around 2:00 p.m. to 3:00 p.m.
-It is early enough, and it won’t interfere with your regular bedtime.
+It is early enough and won’t interfere with your regular bedtime.

 What is a coffee nap?

-A study shows that caffeine+nap was the most effective for subjective sleepiness and performance level; its effects lasted one h after napping. https://pubmed.ncbi.nlm.nih.gov/14652086/.
+A study shows that caffeine+nap was the most effective for subjective sleepiness and performance; its effects lasted one h after napping. https://pubmed.ncbi.nlm.nih.gov/14652086/.

 How does this work?

-To understand better how a coffee nap works, let’s see how caffeine works in our brain.
-When we drink a cup of coffee, after it’s absorbed by our small intestines and passes into your bloodstream, it crosses into your brain; Here, caffeine attache to receptors that usually are filled with a molecule called adenosine.
+To understand better how a coffee nap works, let’s see how caffeine works in our brains.
+When we drink a cup of coffee, after it’s absorbed by our small intestines and passes into our bloodstream, it crosses into our brains.
+Caffeine attaches to receptors that are usually filled with a molecule called adenosine.
 Caffeine and adenosine are very similar in structure but have very different effects.

 Adenosine promotes sleep.
-When we are tired, we have more adenosine in the body which makes us sleepy and prevents our brains from overworking.
+When we are tired, we have more adenosine in the body, making us sleepy and preventing our brains from overworking.
 In deep sleep stages, the body eliminates adenosine giving us a refreshing feeling, but shorter naps (no longer than 20 minutes) don’t lead to this.

-So if you nap for those 20 minutes, you’ll reduce your levels of adenosine just in time for the caffeine to kick in.
-As a result, the caffeine will have less adenosine to compete with and will be even more effective in making you alert.
+So if you nap for those 20 minutes, you’ll reduce your adenosine levels just in time for the caffeine to kick in.
+As a result, the caffeine will have less adenosine to compete with and will be even more effective in alerting you.

 How to take a coffee nap?

-- Go to bed, so when you start getting sleepy, you are already in bed.
+2) Go to bed, so you are already in bed when you start getting sleepy.

-- Make sure to wake up within 20 minutes, so you don’t enter the deeper stages of sleep and you’re awake when the caffeine is just starting to hit your brain.
+3) Make sure to wake up within 20 minutes so you don’t enter the deeper stages of sleep and you’re awake when the caffeine starts hitting your brain.

 Congratulations, you just had a coffee nap!!!

-Naps are a great way to boost energy and give our body and brain a short vacation from the daily stressors.
+Naps are a great way to boost energy and give our body and brain a holiday from daily stressors.
 Naps can improve your job performance and help reduce stress, benefiting you and the people around you.
-Coffee naps are even more effective, but there are some things to keep in mind; First, 15-20 minutes before your nap, drink coffee, take a 20 minutes nap and not longer!
+Coffee naps are even more effective, but there are some things to keep in mind; First, 15–20 minutes before your nap, drink coffee, take a 20 minutes nap and no longer!